MCA Records: Universal Music Group

 In 1995, drinks conglomerate Seagram Company Ltd. acquired 80% of MCA.
 In November of that year, Teller was fired and replaced by former Warner Music Group head Doug Morris.
 Palmese left MCA a week later.
 Afterwards, Jay Boberg was named as the new president of MCA.
 On December 9, 1996, the new owners dropped the MCA name; the company became Universal Studios, Inc. and its music division, MCA Music Entertainment Group, was renamed Universal Music Group (UMG), headed by Morris.

 In 1997, MCA Records adopted a new logo that featured the parent company's former full name, Music Corporation of America.
 That many younger people had been unaware of what MCA had stood for in the past inspired the new logo.
 In conjunction with the new logo, the first MCA Records website was launched.
 In 1998, MCA released the sophomore album Feeling Strangely Fine by Semisonic, which had the number one hit single and video, "Closing Time", about the use of alcohol in local night clubs and taverns.
+In the same year, MCA also released Maybe You've Been Brainwashed Too, the debut album by alternative rock band New Radicals, which had the number one hit single, "You Get What You Give".

 On May 21, 1998, Seagram acquired PolyGram (owner of British Decca) from Philips and merged it with Universal Music Group.
 Unlike several labels under PolyGram and UMG, who faced closure and job cuts of employees, MCA was the only label that was not affected by the merger.
 When Seagram's drinks business was bought by France-based Pernod Ricard, its media holdings (including Universal) were sold to Vivendi which became Vivendi Universal which was later renamed back to Vivendi SA after selling most of the entertainment division (which included Universal Pictures) to General Electric.
 Morris continued to head the combined company, still called Universal Music Group.